 If you have completed these requirements and the loan has not paid to your account, contact the financial aid office

-Refunds are sent out by the Student Financial Services and Cashiering office and will be sent 10 days before classes begin if you have signed up for direct deposit.
-If not signed up for direct deposit, checks will be mailed to the local address on file on the first day of classes.
+If not signed up for direct deposit, checks will be mailed to your permanent address on the first day of classes.
 Refunds will not be mailed to on-campus dorms.

 Your UMD account balance shows what is either owed to you or what you owe UMD after all charges and payments have been applied.